careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 The response returns a single data node which contains a list of normalized companies.
 These normalized companies are ordered by the confidence score.
 Each normalized company has a normalized company name (string), a [NAICS](http://www.census.gov/eos/www/naics/) ID (string), a NAICS description (string), a DUNS number(string), a country (string), a state (string), a city (string), a postal code (string), a website (string), a company size (int), an ID (string), and a confidence (double).
 Confidence scores range from 0.0 to 1.0.
 A single master company will be returned.

 The master company is the highest division of the requested company.
-For example a request with the company name "coca-cola bottling" returns "Coca Cola Bottling Co" in its normalized_companies list, with a master company of "The Coca-Cola Company."
+For example a request with the company name "amazon web services" returns "Amazon Web Services LLC" in its normalized_companies list, with a master company of "Amazon.com, Inc."

 The top-level data node will also include a data_version field that specifies the current classifier (CompanyDepot or DataDotCom) version as a string.